 Wednesday 01 July, 2015

 Glamorous and beguiling, North India crackles with energy and colour.
 Nothing compares to the splendour and romance of Rajasthan, spilling over with ancient temples and Mughal monuments.
-You have vibrant and exciting cities like Mumbai, Delhi and Calcutta, blissfully cool tea plantations, the soaring Himalayas and some of the world’s most outstanding luxury hotels – from historic havelis to Royal...
+You have vibrant and exciting cities throughout India; Delhi, Mumbai and Calcutta being just a few of our favourite to discover on an Indian getaway; not to mention the blissfully cool tea plantations, soaring...